SPANISH LANGUAGE & ROWING (SUMMER)

 Levels*: Classes are offered at beginning, intermediate, and advanced levels.

-Students participating in this program will row at the Club Nautico rowing club during the evenings from Monday - Friday while taking their Spanish language courses at SAIIE in the mornings.
+Students participating in this program will row at the Club Nautico rowing club during the early mornings from Monday - Friday while taking their Spanish language courses at SAIIE afterwards.
 The group of students will be coached by coaches with National Coaching certifications.

 Rowing program Includes: